inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :end-before: Config RealisticDefault
    :language: ini

-**TODO**
+.. **TODO**

    so

    - the same 1200B packets is not very realistic in TSN networks
    - more like sporadic short frames for high priority
    - and more frequent longer frames for low priority

+In this traffic configuration, high priority packets are a 100 times less frequent, and have 1/10th of the size of low priority packets. (which is more in line how it is in reality) **TODO**

 Results
 -------

-In the case of the `default` configuration, the MAC stores packets in a FIFO queue.
+In the case of the ``Default`` configuration, the MAC stores packets in a FIFO queue.
 Thus higher priority packets wait in line with the lower priority packets, before getting sent eventually.

-In the case of the `priority queue` configuration, higher priority frames wait in their own sub-queue in the PriorityQueue module in the MAC.
+In the case of the ``PriorityQueue`` configuration, higher priority frames wait in their own sub-queue in the PriorityQueue module in the MAC.
 If there are high priority frames present in the queue, the MAC will send them first, or after finishing the transmission of the current low priority frame.
 High priority frames can be delayed, as the transmission of the current frame needs to finish before sending the high priority frame.

-In the `preemption` configuration, in addition to the higher priority frames having their own queue, the MAC immediatelly stops transmitting the current low priority frame, and sends the high priority frame instead.
+In the ``Preemption`` configuration, in addition to the higher priority frames having their own queue, the MAC immediatelly stops transmitting the current low priority frame, and sends the high priority frame instead.
 After the high priority frame transmission is complete, it sends the remaining fragment of the low priority frame.

+**TODO** for even better delay

 **TODO** remove duplicates